armory/documentation/_user_guides/glossary.md

 #### Code Repository
 A source code repository is a private or public storage location for file archive and web hosting, used for source codes of software or web pages.

+#### Continuous Delivery
+Continuous Delivery (CD) is an engineering approach for DevOps teams to produce software in short cycles: building, testing, and releasing software at a fast and frequent pace in order to iterate as quickly as possible.

+#### Continuous Integration
+Continuous Integration (CI) is a development practice where software developers merge their separate changes and updates to a main source code repository - usually multiple times a day.

 #### Deck
 A sub-service within Spinnaker.
 For more information, go to [sub-services]({% link _admin_guides/subservices.md %}#Deck).